Heart Valve Repair

 How long will it take to recover?

-As you recover, you may move to a hospital room outside the ICU.
+You may move to a hospital room outside the ICU as you recover.
 This room will have the equipment to monitor your heart rhythm and vital signs.
-Typically, hospital stays range from five to seven days.
+Patients stay in the hospital after heart valve repair for five to seven days.

 Will I feel pain?